The Darkness Within

 "It's just that no one has ever said I'm beautiful," he said.

 "Well, you are," the man said and moved to draw the covers around them.
 "Sleep now, my beautiful raven.
 Worry of nothing."

 "Madam Malkin will surely feel sorry when you quit," Lucius said, "but I will make it up to her.
 I know quite a few numbers of people who would love to have the honour of working with her."

-'Would you love me if you knew I didn't look like this?'
+'Would he still like me if he knew I didn't look like this?'